 Dec 7---At 5 mins past midnight Pacific time, Part 14 is sent via telegraph, known as Message 380 in history.
 At 1:37 a.m.
 Message 381 is picked up by telegraph.
 Message 381: VERY IMPORTANT.
 WILL THE

 AMBASSADOR PLEASE SUBMIT TO THE UNITED STATES GOVERNMENT (IF POSSIBLE THE SECRETARY OF STATE) OUR REPLY TO THE UNITED STATES AT 1:OO PM ON THE 7TH YOUR TIME.
 It also stipulated to burn all codes.
 Both are dispatched secretly by teleprinter to Washington DC.
 At NEGAT, a Purple machine decrypted the message.
 It was then passed to SIS for translation.
 Army Colonel Rufus S. Bratton and Navy Lieut.
 Cdr.
 Kramer independently inspected the decrypts.
 It spelled out to deliver the message no later than 1 p.m.
 DC time and to destroy their cipher machines.
 As Bratton stated later, that “stunned me into frenzied activity because of its implications”, which were that the suspected Japanese attack would occur very soon after 1 p.m. local time.
 Both Bratton and Kramer tried to alert their superiors.
 11 a.m.
 F.D.R read final 15th part; Sec.
-Knox read it at 11:15 a.m.; Chief of Staff Gen. Marshall not until 11:25 a.m. who was handed both the 14-part message and the subsequent deadline message.
+Knox read it at 11:15 a.m.; Chief of Staff Gen. Marshall not til near 11:25 a.m. who was handed both the 14-part message and the subsequent deadline message.
 All Army Pacific commands were to be alerted.
-Bratton took Marshall's warning message, encoded it, and delivered it to the War Department Message Center; it was sent to Pearl Harbor as a Western Union Telegram and due to poor atmospheric conditions, Hawaii did not receive it on time.
+Bratton took Marshall's warning message, encoded it, and delivered it to the War Department Message Center.
+At 1 pm, the Japanese Ambassador asked for an appointment for the Japanese representatives to see the Secretary of State.
+An appointment was made for 1:45 p.m.
+The Japanese representatives arrived at the office of the Secretary of State at 2:05 pm.
+A military message was sent to Pearl Harbor as a Western Union Telegram and due to poor atmospheric conditions, Hawaii did not receive it on time.
 Japan attacks Pearl Harbor International LINK to Dec 7 with over 300 aircraft and 5 mini-subs.